1st Security Bank will NEVER ask for your password, PIN, or secure access code.

 Scammers and fraudsters are constantly scheming up new and increasingly sophisticated ways to deceive you.
 While it may seem overwhelming at first, there are a number of ways to protect yourself from falling victim to fraud.

 Be Aware: Scams and fraud attempts are increasing as criminals attempt to cash in on coronavirus news.
+Please call us at (800) 683-0973 with any concerns or reports of attempted fraud.

 1st Security Bank is aware of fraud attempts disguised as an offer for 'Mortgage Protection Insurance' or similar.